Last updated in February 2013

 In addition, since 2006 the Federal Government has provided EUR 3 million to support the Niamey-based regional organization of the Niger Basin Authority (ABN).
-Some EUR 20 million has been earmarked for the period 2008-2012.

 The principal bilateral accords concluded between Germany and the Niger are an agreement on investment promotion of 29 October 1964 and an agreement on Technical Cooperation signed on 18 June 1977.